grab/engineering-blog/_posts/2022-02-14-scalable-ads-server.md

 tags: [Engineering, Ads, Design]
 comments: true
 cover_photo: /img/scalable-ads-server/cover.png
-excerpt: "Like every business, Grab leverages on ads to create awareness or increase engagements with our consumers.
-Read to find out why the GrabAds team decided to build an ad server that could scale according to our growing consumer base."
+excerpt: "Like many businesses, Grab leverages ads to create awareness and increase engagement with our consumers.
+Read to find out how the GrabAds team built an ad server that could scale according to our growing consumer base."
 ---

 ### Why ads?